mcwalrus/go-jitjson/README.md

 `go-jitjson` is a Go library that provides just-in-time (JIT) JSON to allow defered marshaling and unmarshaling until if, or when the data is actually needed.

+JitJSON marries to the interface of the [encoding/json](https://pkg.go.dev/encoding/json) standard library, making it a drop in replacement.

+See the [Quick Start](#quick-start) guide below for how to use library.

 ## Key Features

 - 🚀 Improve performance for JSON datasets by avoiding unnecessary parsing